 How much water do herb gardens need?

 If you overwatered your herbs, move them to a shady area even if it is a full sun plant.
 Remove dead leaves, as these help breed disease.
 Create airspace around the roots.
 I poke a chopstick into the soil around the roots to get some air in there.
-Use a fungicide to remove any fungus that may be present.
+Use a food-grade fungicide to remove any fungus that may be present.
+Sometimes it's just easier to throw it out and start over.

 Do not fertilize the plant until it is healthy again.
 These are rescue techniques that have worked for many others but the best advice I can give is to make sure you are watering your plants correctly from the beginning and make sure they have adequate drainage.
 It is much easier than trying to fix the problem after the fact.

 Follow these easy steps and you will become a master herb grower in no time.
 Herbs are hearty and can add a beautiful touch to your decor.
 They are healthy and can be used in almost all of your dishes - and in some of your drinks!
+Check out this watermelon mint smoothie for example.
 The best part is that learning how to grow herbs is easy!

 A little mint leaf in your tea in the morning can help you start your day off on the right foot.
 A bay leaf or two on your baked pork chops gives them that extra flavor.
 Other recipes like Instant Pot Lemon Butter Chicken and Easy Instant Pot Tomato Sauce are even better with fresh herbs in them!